Loading lesson…

 The big idea: the DAIE scaffold gives students moves.
 Their original thinking fills the framework.

-What is the core idea behind "Art Critique Frameworks: Language for What Students Already See"?
+What is the main idea of "Art Critique Frameworks: Language for What Students Already See"?

-Which best describes the scope of "Art Critique Frameworks: Language for What Students Already See"?
+Which action would help you apply "Art Critique Frameworks: Language for What Students Already See" responsibly?